inmanta/inmanta-core/docs/quickstart.rst

 .. code-block:: sh

-    impera deploy -a vm1 -i IP_OF_VM1
+    inmanta deploy -a vm1 -i IP_OF_VM1
-    impera deploy -a vm2 -i IP_OF_VM2
+    inmanta deploy -a vm2 -i IP_OF_VM2